 7) “You know what?
 Back the fuck off from my junk.
 I’m not ingesting cyanide, it’s kale.
-Eating this way protects against chronic disease, including cancer, diabetes and heart disease; it lowers blood pressure; it lowers cholesterol, it strengthens the immune system, and it heightens the sex drive.
-I’ve lost ______ pounds/kilos since I started eating this way, it’s better for the environment and it doesn’t contribute to animal cruelty.
-There are tons of reasons to eat this way and the ONLY reason to eat like I used to eat is to protect myself from people like you who can’t shut the hell up about what I eat.
+Eating this way protects against chronic disease, including cancer, diabetes and heart disease.
+It lowers blood pressure, it lowers cholesterol, it strengthens the immune system, and it heightens the sex drive.
+I’ve lost ______ pounds/kilos since I started eating this way.
+It’s better for the environment and it doesn’t contribute to animal cruelty.
+There are tons of reasons to eat this way and the ONLY reason to eat like I used to eat is to protect myself from people like you who won’t shut the hell up about what I eat.
 How about this?
 If you don’t talk to me about my food, I won’t talk to you about your food.
 Do we have a deal, or am I going to have to end this friendship?

-There you have it, an array of carefully thought out ways to deal with the haters, handing out haterade, when all you want is a fuckin’ green juice.
+There you have it,.
+An array of carefully thought out ways to deal with the haters, handing out their haterade, when all you want is a fuckin’ green juice.

 Also, for every person who doesn’t understand or support you through your process, there are lots who do, even if we are virtual.

-Okay foxy, I advise you to make this recipe for that special individual in your life who’s a fan of the “vegan food is bland” mindset.
+Okay foxy, I advise you to make this recipe for that special individual in your life who subscribes to the “vegan food is bland” mindset.

 They won’t be able to deny the off the hook deliciousness of this lunch.

-If you’re looking for more plantalicious recipes like these on a daily basis, check out our Plant Fueled Meal Plans. $20 a month for $20 recipes.
+If you’re looking for more plantalicious recipes like these on a daily basis, check out our Plant Fueled Meal Plans. $20 for 4 meal plans per month..
 All you have to do is shop, cook and eat.
 Booyah!

 Faux Tuna Salad with Briny Tahini Mayo – Whole Food Plant Based

-1 15oz can of garbanzo beans, drained and rinsed (Eden brand uses no BPA in their cans)
+- 1 15 oz can of garbanzo beans Eden brand uses no BPA in their cans, drained and rinsed